28th Punjabis: Early history

-The regiment was raised during the upheaval of the Indian Mutiny, at Ferozepur on 1 July 1857, as the Ferozepore Punjab Battalion.
+The regiment was raised during the upheaval of the Indian Mutiny, at Ferozepur on 1 July 1857, as the Ferozepore Punjab Battalion, composed entirely of Saraswat Brahmins and Jat Sikhs.
+In 1860, a company of Punjabi Muslim Awans and Gakhars from Sohawa Tehsil was added.
 In 1862, the regiment took part in operations in Assam, while during the Second Afghan War of 1878-80, it fought at Peiwar Kotal, Charasiah and Kabul.
-In 1891, it participated in the Black Mountain Expedition on the North West Frontier of India.
+In 1887, two more companies of Punjabi Muslims, composed of Janjuas and Minhas Rajputs from Dina, Gujar Khan and Kharian were added.
+In 1891, the regiment participated in the Black Mountain Expedition on the North West Frontier of India.

 Subsequent to the reforms brought about in the Indian Army by Lord Kitchener in 1903, the regiment's designation was changed to 28th Punjabis.

 During the First World War, they were stationed in Ceylon on garrison duty and was called out to suppress the riots in 1915 which they did brutally.
 Many atrocities were committed by the Punjabis during Martial Law that prevailed in the country.
 Following the incidents of the riots, 28th Punjabis was transferred to Mesopotamia, where they fought in the bloody battles on the Tigris Front, as the British made desperate efforts to relieve their besieged garrison at Kut al Amara.
 In 1917, the regiment took part in the Third Battle of Sannaiyat, the Capture of Baghdad, and the actions at Istabulat and Tekrit.
 In 1918, the 28th Punjabis participated in the British campaign in Palestine.
 During the war, the regiment suffered a total of 1423 casualties.
 It raised a second battalion in 1918, which was disbanded after the war.
 In 1921, Sepoy Ishar Singh of the 28th Punjabis was awarded the Victoria Cross for exceptional valour during the Waziristan Campaign.